Gabboxl/ts3serverARM/README.md

 - `binutils`

 ## Creation of the x86 enviroment
+> [!note]
-- The `i386` architecture is 32-bit.
+> The `i386` architecture is 32-bit.
 The `amd64` architecture is 64-bit.
 Choose which one you like the most. x64 should be generally faster, mostly due to standardized register usage for function calls.

-- I will be creating an `amd64` environment from now on.
+> I will be creating an `amd64` environment from now on.

 1) Use *debootstrap* to download the *base system* in a folder called "./chroot-debian" (folder's name is up to you - in this case we'll be downloading **Debian stable**, you can use others as well): `sudo debootstrap --arch amd64 stable ./chroot-debian http://ftp.us.debian.org/debian`